spaceman68/CPSRL_Lab_Manuals/CPSRL_Lab_1/CPSRL_Lab_1.md

-### 6.2 Connecting the Motive Data to a 3D simulink example.
+### 6.2 Connecting the Motive Data to a 3D Simulink Simulation.

 1. Open the example CreateActorFrom3DGraphic.
     * open_system("CreateActorFrom3DGraphic");